flian/webssh/README_en.md

 Websocket URL (ws/wss):

-/Establish Xterm terminal connection for webssh/term
+/webssh/term websocket for connect to remote server

-/Webssh/file/progress retrieves the upload progress of the specified file
+/webssh/file/progress retrieves the upload progress of the specified file

 ```